Air Warning Squadron 14: Organization and training

-Air Warning Squadron 14 was commissioned on June 1, 1944 as part of Marine Air Warning Group 1 at Marine Corps Air Station Cherry Point, North Carolina.
-On July 15, 1944 the majority of the squadron convoyed to Marine Corps Outlying Field Oak Grove in Pollocksville, North Carolina while an SCR-270 crew was sent to Bogue Field.
-Air Warning Group 1 maintained its training equipment at the Pollocksville site and each new air warning squadron commissioned rotated through for their first familiarization on the gear.
-The squadron returned to MCAS Cherry Point on September 10, 1944 and continued training at the station until November.
+Air Warning Squadron 14 was commissioned on 1 June 1944 as part of Marine Air Warning Group 1 at Marine Corps Air Station Cherry Point, North Carolina.
+On 15 July 1944 the majority of the squadron convoyed to Marine Corps Outlying Field Oak Grove in Pollocksville, North Carolina while an SCR-270 crew was sent to Bogue Field.
+Air Warning Group 1 maintained its training equipment at the Pollocksville site and each new air warning squadron commissioned rotated through for its first familiarization on the gear.
+The squadron returned to MCAS Cherry Point on 10 September 1944 and continued training at the station until November.

 Congaree and decommissioning

 In November 1944 the squadron was transferred to Congaree Army Airfield, South Carolina when the base was made available to Navy and Marine Corps units.
 Training was immediately commenced in radar and control center operations and they worked closely with aircraft from Marine Aircraft Group 52 and army aircraft from nearby Chatham Field.
 During this period the squadron's Air Defense Control Center went by the callsign "Wilson."

-On October 8, 1945 the squadron ceased operations at Congaree and began preparing their gear for departure.
-On October 26 it moved back to MCAS Cherry Point.
-The squadron was decommissioned on November 30, 1945 by the authority of 9th Marine Aircraft Wing order #57-145.
+On 8 October 1945 the squadron ceased operations at Congaree and began preparing their gear for departure.
+On 26 October it moved back to MCAS Cherry Point.
+The squadron was decommissioned on 30 November 1945 by the authority of 9th Marine Aircraft Wing order #57-145.